dgilland/zulu/README.rst

 Features
 ========

-- Supported on Python 2.7 and Python >= 3.4
+- Supported on Python 2.7 and Python 3.4+
 - All datetime objects converted and stored as UTC.
 - Parses ISO8601 formatted strings and POSIX timestamps by default.
 - Timezone representation applied only during string output formatting or when casting to native datetime object.
-- Drop-in replacement interface for native datetime objects.
+- Drop-in replacement for native datetime objects.

 Quickstart